kimtth/small-dsl-eclipse-debug/README.md

 Language Engineering as a Toy Language, The name is Small D. Intergration with Eclipse Debug UI.
 Simple Interpreter and Debugger.

-1.org.xtext.labs.mydsl.interpreter part is fully developed and designed based on parsing result, not a feature of xtend framework.
+1. "org.xtext.labs.mydsl.interpreter" part is fully developed and designed based on parsing result, not a feature of Xtend framework.

-2.This interpreter is integrated with eclipse debug UI.
-This is independent part from xtend.
+2. This interpreter is integrated with eclipse debug UI.
+This is an independent part from Xtend.

-3.The code editor functionalities are created and fixed by xtend frameworks.
+3. The code editor functionalities are created and fixed by Xtend frameworks.

-4.The side view and deploy is managed by eclipse plugin development.
+4. The Minimap view and deploy is created by eclipse plugin development.

 # What and why is small D?